 Bottom Line: AP Lang vs AP Lit

 Both AP English classes will improve your writing skills.
-Both AP English classes have challenging exams.
 The main difference between the two is what types of reading they focus on.
+2022’s exam results suggest that the AP Language exam is more difficult to pass than AP Literature, but ultimately, this can change student to student.

 Hopefully reading about the two classes gave you an idea about which one you are leaning toward.
 If not, make an appointment to talk to your guidance counselor to discuss which class is best for you.

 Whether you decide to take AP Literature, AP Language, or both, you might also be wondering how many AP classes total you should take in high school.
 See our guide to choosing the right number of AP classes.